Food Chain and Food Web: Differences and Importance

 • Potatoes

 Plants create a great amount of energy that is needed to provide food.
 They use sunlight to help them grow.
-Yes, all of those plants that you see out there are using the sunlight to produce food for themselves and to help themselves grow.
+Yes, all those green plants you see out there are using the sunlight to produce food for themselves and help themselves grow.

-Many animals depend on these plants to survive.
-This brings us to primary consumers.
+Many animals depend on these plants to survive, which is where consumers come in!

 Consumers